csv610/GemKit/README.md

-# GemKit - Your Comprehensive Generative AI Toolkit
+# GemKit

-GemKit is a powerful, multi-modal toolkit designed to leverage the capabilities of Google's Gemini API across a wide range of applications.
-From analyzing complex documents and academic papers to processing audio, video, and images, GemKit provides both ready-to-use command-line tools and flexible Python modules for your generative AI projects.
+GemKit provides Python modules and command-line tools that integrate with Google's Gemini API.
+It includes tools for analyzing PDFs and academic papers, processing audio and video, and working with images.

+## Objective

+GemKit enables developers and researchers to interact with various document and media types using AI without writing complex API integration code.
+Instead of building custom solutions for each use case, users can import modules or run command-line tools to:

+- Extract information and insights from PDF documents and research papers
+- Process and analyze audio, video, and image files
+- Generate structured outputs (JSON, reviews) that fit specific needs
+- Automate document analysis workflows

+## Why Use GemKit

+**For Researchers**: Quickly analyze academic papers, extract key findings, and generate structured review summaries without manual parsing.

+**For Developers**: Integrate multi-modal AI analysis into applications with minimal code.
+Use pre-built tools or import modules directly into Python projects.

+**For Organizations**: Automate document processing, content analysis, and knowledge extraction at scale.

+**For Teams**: Standardize how documents and media are processed across projects using consistent, reusable components.

-## Core Features
+## Features

-- **Multi-modal Analysis**: Work with PDFs, audio files, videos, and images.
+- **Multi-modal support**: PDFs, audio files, videos, and images
-- **Structured Output**: Leverage Pydantic for reliable, schema-driven outputs.
+- **Structured output**: Uses Pydantic for schema-driven responses
-- **Command-Line & Programmatic Use**: Use the tools directly from your terminal or import them into your own Python scripts.
+- **Command-line and programmatic interfaces**: Tools can be used from the terminal or imported into Python scripts
-- **Extensible**: Built with a modular design that's easy to extend.
+- **Modular design**: Components can be used independently or combined

 ## Available Tools

 ### PDF & Paper Analysis

-A comprehensive toolkit for interacting with PDF documents using Google's Gemini API, with advanced structured output support for academic paper reviews.
+Tools for interacting with PDF documents using Google's Gemini API and generating academic paper reviews.

 ### 1. **PDF Paper Reviewer** (`gemkit/cli_paper_reviewer.py`)
-Integrated tool combining PDF chat and structured paper reviews.
+Tool that combines PDF chat with academic paper review generation.

 #### Review Command
-Generate a comprehensive academic paper review with structured output:
+Generate an academic paper review with structured output:
 ```bash
 python -m gemkit.cli_paper_reviewer review -i paper.pdf
 python -m gemkit.cli_paper_reviewer review -i paper.pdf --model gemini-1.5-pro